jamesIVdeveloper/README-generator/README.md

     <a name="desc" />
     ## Description
-    sieuvbie
+    App for avid runners

     <a name="install" />
     ## Installation
-    sieauvbse
+    Download it and run it

     <a name="usage" />
     ## Usage
-    akerubv
+    Use

     <a name="cont" />
     ## Contributing
-    aekrb
+    Contribute

     <a name="test" />
     ## Tests
-    aierb
+    Test

     <a name="lisc" />
     ## License
-    Covered under MIT,Apache,GPL
+    Covered under MIT

     <a name="ques" />
     ## Questions
-    My GitHub is: aeiurbv
+    My GitHub is: jimmygit
-    You can find it [here](aerib)
+    You can find it [here](jimmygit.com)
-    You can also email me here: aeirb
+    You can also email me here: jimmy@gmail.com